melle002/ISTA220/Homework/ista220homework07.md

 public ClassName(parameters)

 ##### 6. What is the diference between class fields and methods, and instance fields and methods?
 How do you create class fields and methods?
+instance fields and methods must be created, class fields and methods do not.

 ##### 7. How do you bring a static class in scope?
 Why would you want to bring a static class in scope?
 By using static using statements.
 To save on typing but it is always good practice to fully qualify a class with it's namespace.